ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

     the script file, since the file does not get tagged as UTF-8 text, the shell assumes that the file is encoded in EBCDIC, and fails to correctly read or run the script.
     One work-around is to manually copy local files to managed nodes (:ansplugin:`ansible.builtin.copy#module` ) and convert or tag files (with the :ansplugin:`ansible.builtin.command#module` module).
-    With this work-around, some of the conveniences of the script module are lost, such as automatically cleaning up the script file once it's run, but it is trivial to perform those steps as additional playbook tasks.
+    With this work-around, some of the conveniences of the script module are lost, such as automatically cleaning up the script file once it is run, but it is trivial to perform those steps as additional playbook tasks.

     .. code-block:: yaml